haleykwok/Website_Hugo_Academic/content/project/smatchllm/index.md

 ---
 title: "SMATCH-M-LLM: Semantic Similarity in Metamodel Matching With Large Language Models"
-summary: This project focuses on developing a novel approach to metamodel matching using large language models.
+summary: This project focuses on developing a novel approach to metamodel matching using large language models, supervised by Dr. Hamdaqa at Polytechnique Montréal Software and Emerging Technologies Lab.

 tags:
   - AI